 Vijay Upadhyaya was born in Lucknow, India.
 He learned to play piano from his mother and completed studies in Indian percussion (Tabla) and dance (Kathak).
 He started to conduct his school choir at the age of 14.
 After school he completed studies in English literature, Economics and History from the Lucknow University.

-In 1987, I moved to Austria, where I studied in Graz at the University of Music and Performing Arts.
-To finance my studies, I began conducting a church choir and a brass band in Eastern Styria and so had my first experiences of rural Austria.
-I encountered real openness and acceptance and learned to speak the Styrian dialect!
-In 1994 I moved to Vienna where, I now live and direct the Vienna University Philharmonic.
+Thereafter, he moved to Austria and studied at the University of Music and Performing Arts in Graz.
+During his studies, he conducted a choir and a brass band in Eastern Styria and gathered first experiences of rural Austria and learned to speak the Styrian dialect!
+After completing his studies, he moved to Vienna where he now directs the Vienna University Philharmonic.

-Among other activities, I am an Austrian representative for the evaluation of European Union culture projects and also have been the director of a program of the European Union in Turkey.
-Additionally, I have directed and implemented several projects for the Austrian Foreign Ministry in more than 20 countries worldwide.
-Since 2017 I am have also been acting as an expert for the Chinese government to develop cultural activities in China.
+Among other activities, he is an Austrian representative for the evaluation of European Union culture projects and was the director of a European Union project in Turkey.
+He has directed and implemented projects for the Austrian Foreign Ministry in more than 20 countries worldwide.
+He was also an expert for the Chinese government to develop cultural activities in China.